playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-shared-component-logic/index.md

 <iframe data-frame-title="Vue Sharing Side Effect - StackBlitz" src="uu-remote-code:./ffg-fundamentals-vue-sharing-side-effect-101?template=node&embed=1&file=src%2FApp.vue"></iframe>

-> We could have also utilized the `watch` or `watchEffect` composition methods, but chose not to for this example.
+> We could have also used the `watch` or `watchEffect` composition methods, but chose not to for this example.

 <!-- tabs:end -->